Calder\'on preconditioning of PMCHWT boundary integral equations for scattering by multiple absorbing dielectric particles: Benchmarks

+We present results for two different refractive indices: one with weak absorption $n_1=1.311 + 2.289 \times 10^{-9}\mathrm{i}$ and one with high absorption $n_2 = 1.0833 + 0.204 \mathrm{i}$.
+These correspond to the measured refractive index of ice at the wavelengths $\lambda_1 = 0.55\mu m$ and $\lambda_2 = 10.87\mu m$ respectively \cite{warren2008optical}.
+Using these two representative refractive indices we present numerical results for scattering by different configurations of particles of fixed nondimensional size at a range of wavenumbers, simulating scattering by fixed geometrical configurations at a range of different size parameters.
+Specifically, as our definition of size parameter we use the quantity $k_er$, where $r$ is the radius of the smallest sphere enclosing the entire scatterer configuration.

+We begin with the case of single-particle scattering ($M=1$).
+In Table \ref{table:iterations} we present GMRES iteration and matvec counts for the weak and strong forms of the unpreconditioned operator $\bm{\mathcal{A}}$ and the Calder\'on-preconditioned operator $\bm{\mathcal{A}}^2$, for scattering by a unit cube.
+(Note that when $M=1$ it holds that $\bm{\mathcal{D}}\bm{\mathcal{A}}=\bm{\mathcal{A}}^2$.)
 The ill-conditioning of the unpreconditioned weak form $\mathbf{A}$ is clearly visible in the large number of GMRES iterations (and hence matvecs) in the first row of the Table \ref{table:iterations}.
 The results in the lower rows of the table show that the other three formulations all provide a significant improvement in performance compared to the unpreconditioned weak form.
-For this single scattering problem the unpreconditioned strong form $\mathbf{M}^{-1}\mathbf{A}$ (i.e.\ mass-matrix preconditioning) performs the best in terms of overall matvec count.
+For this single-particle scattering problem the unpreconditioned strong form $\mathbf{M}^{-1}\mathbf{A}$ (i.e.\ mass-matrix preconditioning) performs the best in terms of overall matvec count.
 While the Calder\'on preconditioned strong form $\mathbf{M}^{-1}\mathbf{A}\mathbf{M}^{-1}\mathbf{A}$ requires the lowest number of GMRES iterations, the increased matvec count for each iteration means that overall it is more expensive than $\mathbf{M}^{-1}\mathbf{A}$.
 While the Calder\'on preconditioned weak form $\mathbf{A}\mathbf{M}^{-1}\mathbf{A}$ (which is the formulation studied in \cite{cools2011calderon}) provides a significant improvement over the unpreconditioned weak form $\mathbf{A}$, it cannot compete with the strong forms $\mathbf{M}^{-1}\mathbf{A}\mathbf{M}^{-1}\mathbf{A}$ and $\mathbf{M}^{-1}\mathbf{A}$.

 In Figure \ref{fig:iterations} we compare the performance of the two strong forms $\mathbf{M}^{-1}\mathbf{A}\mathbf{M}^{-1}\mathbf{A}$ and $\mathbf{M}^{-1}\mathbf{A}$ as a function of the exterior wavenumber $k_e$.
 For both refractive indices the number of GMRES iterations for $\mathbf{M}^{-1}\mathbf{A}\mathbf{M}^{-1}\mathbf{A}$ is approximately half that for $\mathbf{M}^{-1}\mathbf{A}$ (with faster convergence for high absorption), but the matvec count per iteration is more than doubled (see \eqref{matvecA}-\eqref{matvecA2}), so that the overall matvec count is lower for $\mathbf{M}^{-1}\mathbf{A}$.